On the Cause of Unfairness: A Training Sample Perspective

-We provide insights into why intervening training data attributes using CIF framework can improve fairness.
-For simplicity, we focus on accuracy disparity as the fairness measure.
-The complete analysis is shown in Appendix \ref{sec:why}, and we give a brief summary here.
-We base the analysis on the data generation model adopted in \cite{feldman2020does,liu2021understanding} to capture the impact of data patterns generated with different frequencies and the impact of label errors.
-This setup is a good fit for understanding how counterfactual data interventions can change the data frequency of different groups (majority group with higher frequency vs. minority group with lower frequency) and provides insights for CIF.

-Intervening labels $Y$ is relatively straightforward.
-If we are able to intervene on a training label of a disadvantaged group from a wrong label to a correct one, we can effectively improve the performance of the model for this group.
-Therefore the label intervention can reduce the accuracy disparities.
-Our analysis also hints that the influence function is more likely to identify samples from the disadvantaged group with a lower presence in the data and mislabeled samples.
-This is because, for a minority group, a single label change would incur a relatively larger change in the influence value.

-Intervening sensitive attributes $A$ improves fairness by ``balancing" the data distribution.
-Later in the experiments (Figure~\ref{fig:resample}), we show that the influence function often identifies the data from the majority group and recommends them to be intervened to the minority group, as shown in Figure \ref{fig:flip}.
-In the analysis, we also show that this intervention incurs positive changes in the accuracy disparities between the two groups and therefore improves fairness.
+\para{Why Can CIF Improve Fairness?} We include the full theoretical analysis of why overriding training concepts using CIF framework can improve fairness in Appendix~\ref{sec:why}.
+We briefly summarize here.
+When overriding label $Y$, we can change a training label of a disadvantaged group from a wrong label to a correct one, and effectively improve the performance of the model for this group.
+Therefore the label (re)assignment can reduce the accuracy disparities.
+Overriding sensitive attribute $A$ improves fairness by balancing the data distribution.
+Later in the experiments (Figure~\ref{fig:resample} in Appendix~\ref{app:abl}), we show that the influence function often identifies the data from the majority group and recommends them to be changed to the minority group.